openlegend/core-rules/core/src/03-banes-boons/01-chapter-three.md

  - **Level 4** - The target loses their attribute bonuses to their defense scores (Agility and Might for Guard, Fortitude and Will for Toughness, Will and Presence for Resolve).
 They retain any armor, extraordinary, or feat bonuses.
  - **Level 5** - The target loses consciousness and is helpless.
 Being forced into a state of rest, one level of fatigue will be removed automatically after 24 hours, unless circumstances prevent the target from resting peacefully.
  - **Level 6** - The target dies.
 - **Special:** Unlike other banes, canceling this bane takes time and rest.
 Each 24 hour period of rest with little or no exertion removes one level of fatigue.
-If the *restoration* boon is successfully invoked to dispel this bane, only one level of fatigue is removed (in addition to that removed by natural rest).
-If the *restoration* boon's invoker has an attribute score of 7 or greater, all levels of fatigue are removed instead of just one.
-A target may only benefit from one invocation of the *restoration* boon to remove fatigue within a 24 hour period.
+If the restoration boon is invoked, the character invoking it can remove one level of Fatigue (in addition to that removed by natural rest) if their attribute used to invoke restoration is between 1 and 6.
+A target cannot benefit from another invocation of the restoration boon until 24 hours have passed.
+If the restoration boon's invoker has an attribute score of 7 or greater, all levels of fatigue are removed instead of just one.

 ```
 ```